Winnak/Klandromat/ROADMAP.md

 * Create page for editing klandringer.
 * Manage user roles
 * Create "upload media to klandring"
+* Switch welcome page to use mark down instead
-* Create blog/news-style + calender board for team
+* Create blog/news-style welcome page for the team.

 ## Frontend
 * Create a more fancy front page.